-One day, I was standing on the porch looking up in the sky feeling extremely spiritual.
-I was waiting on my spirit guide so we could go to lunch and when he approached we walked together to the car.
+One day, I was standing on the porch looking up at the sky, feeling extremely spiritual.
+I was waiting on my spirit guide so we could go to lunch, and when he approached, we walked together to the car.
 I asked him directly, “What’s the point of all this?”

 Hal was a very spiritual man, and he saved me from drinking for a long time.
-People would ask me how he did that, so I would tell them that Hal told me there were many ways to our Creator.
+People would ask me how he did that, so I would tell them that Hal told me there were many ways to be our Creator.
 I was fearful because I wanted to choose the right path to God.
-I didn’t want to choose the wrong one, because if I did, I might get drunk again.
+I didn’t want to choose the wrong one because I might get drunk again if I did.
 I hated the pain.

-We want the meaning to all of this.
-You see, God put us little white tiny sparks of energy into these human bodies so we could enjoy ourselves by helping one another find meaning.
+We want the meaning of all of this.
+You see, God put tiny white sparks of energy into these human bodies so we could enjoy ourselves by helping one another find meaning.
 This is where love comes from; it’s also a place where war becomes inevitable, too.
-We want to be right and don’t want to be wrong at the same time.
-It’s still a binary world but we are moving closer to the absolute truth.
-We use to have lots of opinions or perspectives, but we are narrowing down the hypotheses through truth-seeking.
+We want to be correct and don’t want to be wrong simultaneously.
+It’s still a binary world, but we are moving closer to the absolute truth.
+We used to have many opinions or perspectives, but we are narrowing down the hypotheses through truth-seeking.
 Always asking why?
 It’s what academia or knowledge-seeking is all about.

-As Chris Hedges found out during his days of being a war correspondent, that war can give us meaning, but it doesn’t make us happy.
-In his famous 2003 interview with PBS, Chris was caught smiling in a photo so was asked if he was happy, he replied, “Happy” is not a word I would use to describe it.
+As Chris Hedges discovered during his days as a war correspondent, war can give us meaning, but it doesn’t make us happy.
+In his famous 2003 interview with PBS, Chris was caught smiling in a photo and asked if he was happy; he replied, “Happy” is not a word I would use to describe it.
 But I had a sense of purpose, had a sense of meaning.
 I had a sense of ennoblement.
-But I think, ultimately, being in a war, while it can give you meaning, probably means that it is devoid of happiness.
+But I think, ultimately, being in a war, while it can give you meaning, probably means it is devoid of happiness.
 Real happiness only comes through love, not through war.
 And in wartime, there is hardly any love at all.”